 Integrate, centralize, and store supply chain data

 Data on suppliers, partners, and customers can be centralized and safeguarded on a digital platform.
-This way, the factory can easily analyse trends, categorize information, and will not be subject to paper-based files that can easily be destroyed or misplaced.
+This way, the factory can easily analyze trends, categorize information, and will not be subject to paper-based files that can easily be destroyed or misplaced.
 Moreover, the factory can reduce the time lag for searching up relevant information and shorten its response time to product recalls.

 Updated SOPs and important regulatory briefs can be swiftly disseminated across the shop floor to fast-track implementation.
 Also, managers can remotely collaborate with inspectors to ensure that raw materials are subjected to rigorous checks and screening.
 And if a product defect is discovered, this information can be passed across to stakeholders in real-time to limit escalation.